-A while back we started testing a FL Studio Mac OS X BETA (Crossover Wrapped) version, with direct installation on Mac OS X. This was promising, but it was still a Windows program, wrapped by CrossOver, running on OS X. The interest in the wrapped beta, and the problems we faced supporting 3rd party VST plugins in it, lead the team to start work on porting our Windows-only VST plugins - Edison, Gross Beat, Harmless, Harmor, Maximus, Ogun, Slicex, Sytrus, Vocodex to OS X native VST format.
+A while back we started testing a FL Studio Mac OS X BETA (Crossover Wrapped) version (discontinued), with direct installation on Mac OS X. This was promising, but it was still a Windows program, wrapped by CrossOver, running on OS X. The interest in the wrapped beta, and the problems we faced supporting 3rd party VST plugins in it, lead the team to start work on porting our Windows-only VST plugins - Edison, Gross Beat, Harmless, Harmor, Maximus, Ogun, Slicex, Sytrus, Vocodex to OS X native VST format.
 You can get these plugins here.

 The OS X VST plugin testing, was in fact, the stealthy beginnings of FL Studio native OS X compatibility development.
 These VST plugins use the exact same code-base as FL Studio itself, and if we could get these working to spec on OS X, then FL Studio would likely follow soon after.

-Well, the plugin testing is progressing nicely, and so the team has turned their attention to FL Studio 12 itself.
-It's a long and slow process and we can't make any promises yet, since we may come across unexpected and or unsolvable technical problems.
-But work is indeed under way.
+Well, the plugin testing progressed nicely, and so the team has turned their attention to FL Studio 12 itself.
+It's a long and slow process but work is indeed under way.
 Below are some of the issues we face porting FL Studio to native Mac OS X and explains why this is taking 'so long':

 FL Studio is written in Delphi with in-line assembly for much of the DSP (yes hard-core assembly, not for babies).
 This is one reason why FL Studio and its graphics are so fluid.

-Delphi only recently got the ability to compile to OS X. So while this is great, it's a 1st-generation OS X compiler, it's cranky and sometimes causes problems of its own.
+Delphi only recently gained the ability to compile to OS X. So while this is great, it's a 1st-generation OS X compiler, it's cranky and sometimes causes problems of its own.
 But, before this came along, we needed to port well over 2 million lines of code to another language.
 We never thought that was a good idea, and it's why we never did it before.
 But, things have changed, so let's call this progress.